authzforce/fiware/docker/README.md

 ## Image contents

 - [x] `tomcat:7.0` official image available [here](https://hub.docker.com/_/tomcat/)
-- [x] Authzforce 4.2.0
+- [x] Authzforce 4.3.0

 ## Usage

 This image gives you a minimal installation for testing purposes.
-The [AuthZForce Installation and administration guide](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Authorization_PDP_-_AuthZForce_-_Installation_and_Administration_Guide_%28R4.2.0%29#Appendix) provides you a better approach for using it in a production environment.
+The [AuthZForce Installation and administration guide](http://authzforce-ce-fiware.readthedocs.org/en/4.3.0/InstallationAndAdministrationGuide.html) provides you a better approach for using it in a production environment.

 This image, if used with the [Chanchan APP](https://github.com/Bitergia/fiware-chanchan), is fully provided for testing.
-[PEP Proxy Wilma](http://catalogue.fiware.org/enablers/pep-proxy-wilma)incluided in Chanchan APP is aware of the [Domain creation](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Authorization_PDP_-_AuthZForce_-_Installation_and_Administration_Guide_%28R4.2.0%29#Domain_Creation).
+[PEP Proxy Wilma](http://catalogue.fiware.org/enablers/pep-proxy-wilma) included in Chanchan APP is aware of the [Domain creation](http://authzforce-ce-fiware.readthedocs.org/en/4.3.0/InstallationAndAdministrationGuide.html#domain-creation).

 Still, you can always do it yourself.

-Create a container using `bitergia/authzforce` image by doing:
+Create a container using `fiware/authzforce` image by doing:

 ```
-docker run -d --name <container-name> bitergia/authzforce:4.2.0
+docker run -d --name <container-name> fiware/authzforce:latest
 ```

-As stands in the [AuthZForce Installation and administration guide](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Authorization_PDP_-_AuthZForce_-_Installation_and_Administration_Guide_%28R4.2.0%29#Policy_Domain_Administation) you can:
+As stands in the [AuthZForce Installation and administration guide](http://authzforce-ce-fiware.readthedocs.org/en/latest/InstallationAndAdministrationGuide.html#policy-domain-administration) you can:

 * **Create a domain**